 The most common business structures are sole proprietorship, partnership, limited liability company (LLC), and corporation.
 Each structure offers varying levels of personal liability protection, tax benefits, and maintenance difficulties.

 A sole proprietorship is an informal business structure that is owned by one individual.
 Taxes for the company are filed under their name rather than the business’s, and the owner also retains personal liability for any actions taken against the business.

 A partnership is an informal business structure that is owned by a group of individuals.
 The business owners are therefore personally liable for any actions taken against the company and must file taxes under their own names rather than the business’s name.

 An LLC is a formal legal business structure owned by members.
 An LLC is the simplest business structure to form and maintain, providing personal liability protection as well as unique tax benefits.

 A corporation is a formal legal business structure that is owned by shareholders and offers personal liability protection as well as unique tax benefits and investor opportunities but is more complex to maintain than an LLC.

 Recommended: Read our full guide on choosing a business structure.
-Additionally, once you’ve chosen a business structure, we recommend appointing a registered agent to help you stay compliant with the law.
+Additionally, once you’ve chosen a structure, we recommend appointing a registered agent to help you stay compliant with the law.

 3. Determine if You Need to Register Your Business

 In some cases, businesses are only required to register their business name and therefore don’t need to register their business.
 Sole proprietorships, for example, aren’t required to register with the state to conduct business.
-To find out the registration requirements for your business, we recommend a visit to the Small Business Administration (SBA) website.
+To find out the registration requirements for your company, we recommend a visit to the Small Business Administration (SBA) website.